line/armeria/examples/README.md

   - Learn how to serve static files.
   - See [Serving static files](https://line.github.io/armeria/server-http-file.html).

+## Configure `-parameters` javac option

+You can omit the value of `@Param` if you compiled your code with `-parameters` javac option.
+Please refer to [Configure `-parameters` javac option](http://line.github.io/armeria/setup.html#configure-parameters-javac-option) for more information.

 ## License

 All files under this directory (`examples`) belong to